stryker-mutator/stryker-mutator.github.io/blog/2024-02-16-announching-stryker-net-4.0.md

 ## 🌯 That's a wrap

 With these updates, the latest version of Stryker.NET represents a significant step forward in empowering developers to build and test their code with greater efficiency and accuracy.
-The team is dedicated to continuously improving the platform, and these changes reflect their commitment to delivering a top-tier development experience.
+The team is dedicated to continuously improving the platform, and these changes reflect our commitment to delivering a top-tier development experience.

 Stay tuned for more exciting updates and features from Stryker.NET as the platform continues to evolve and adapt to the ever-changing landscape of software development.